moifmurphy/Packer-ESXi-Ubuntu-20.04/README.md

 # Packer ESXi Ubuntu 20.04

-I am in the process of skilling up and this repository is a work in progress.

-Along the way, I am documenting the steps with a view to hopefully, helping someone else out.
+I am in the process of skilling up and along the way, I am documenting the steps with a view to hopefully, helping someone else out.

+With that in mind, this repository is a work in progress and I welcome comments on how to improve the build files.

 There are many blogs on how to deploy a VM to vCenter, but not many on deploying straight to ESXi 7.0.

 These scripts will enable you to deploy an Ubuntu 20.04 VM on ESXi 7.0 and up.